urboob21/urboob21.github.io/content/posts/java-extension-points.md

 TocOpen: true    # Controls whether the TOC is expanded when the post is loaded.
 weight: 12    # The order in which the post appears in a list of posts.
 Lower numbers make the post appear earlier.
 ---
-Explain how to use the OSGi Service [Refer1](https://www.vogella.com/tutorials/EclipseExtensionPoint/article.html) [Refer2](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fguide%2Ftools%2Feditors%2Fmanifest_editor%2Fextension_points.htm)
+Explain how to use the Extension Point and Extensions.
+[Refer1](https://www.vogella.com/tutorials/EclipseExtensionPoint/article.html)
+[Refer2](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fguide%2Ftools%2Feditors%2Fmanifest_editor%2Fextension_points.htm)
 [Refer3](https://vogella.com/blog/getting-started-with-osgi-declarative-services-2024/)<br>